Landonwilson1/readme-generator/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Desciption
-  This application uses Javascript, node, and inquier to provide a series of questions for the user to create a README file.
+  This application uses Javascript, node, and inquirer to provide a series of questions for the user to create a README file.
 After the user answers all question a professional README will be created.

   ## Table of Contents
   - [Installation](#installation)